xiyichen/morphablediffusion/README.md

 ## Acknowledgement

-We have intensively borrow codes from the following repositories.
-Many thanks to the authors for sharing their codes.
+We have extensively borrowed code from the following repositories.
+Many thanks to the authors for sharing their work.

 - [SyncDreamer](https://github.com/liuyuan-pal/SyncDreamer)
 - [neuralbody](https://github.com/zju3dv/neuralbody)